M4dhav/cows-and-bulls-game/README.md

 #Update 2:
 (Few hours later)
 Worked out the logic with help from a friend, code is still horribly bugged tho

+#Update 2:
+(4/11/2022)
+Worked the bugs out, code works perfectly.
+Made some UI(lol) changes as well.
+Overall im happy with how this project turned out.